StuFraser/aqua-ripple/README.md

 ## 🎯 Design Decisions

+**Spectral indices computed from raw band data — not rendered images.**
+Rather than passing visualisation tiles to an AI model, AquaRipple downloads the raw Sentinel-2 spectral bands and computes scientifically-grounded indices (NDWI, MNDWI, NDCI, FAI, turbidity index) directly from pixel reflectance values.
+This gives the LLM real measurements to interpret instead of asking it to guess from a JPEG.

+**The LLM interprets numbers, not pictures.**
+Groq receives a dict of computed float values with reference ranges and returns calibrated indicator levels.
+Its job is cross-index reasoning and uncertainty estimation — not image analysis.
+This eliminates the optimism bias that comes from vision models pattern-matching against training data.

-**Gemini returns indicators only — everything else is derived in code.**
+**Groq returns indicators only — everything else is derived in code.**
 Activity safety ratings, overall quality, and friendly messages are all produced by the rules engine from the raw indicators.
-This keeps the AI focused on what it's good at (reading imagery) and puts the logic where it belongs — in testable, auditable code.
+This keeps the AI focused on what it's good at and puts the logic where it belongs — in testable, auditable code.

 **Activity rules are config-driven and hot-swappable.**
 `activity_rules.yaml` defines thresholds and messages for every activity.
 Rules can be tuned or new activities added without a code change or service restart.